dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 The last improvement step consists of two important improvements.

 The first is an extremely simple dependency tracking (no graphs or partial orders) that considerably reduces aborts.
-When a tx-j aborts, the write-set of its latest invocation is marked ABORTED.
-Since MVCC already supported the ABORTED mark, a higher-index tx-k reading from a location in this write-set will delay until the tx-j completes re-executing.
+When a tx-j aborts, the write-set of its latest invocation is marked `ABORTED`.
+Since MVCC already supported the `ABORTED` mark, a higher-index tx-k reading from a location in this write-set will delay until the tx-j completes re-executing.

 The second one increases re-validation parallelism.
 When a transaction aborts, rather than waiting for it to complete re-execution, it decreases `nextValidation` immediately; then, if the re-execution writes to a (new) location which is not marked `ABORTED`, `ValidTo` is decreased again when the re-execution completes.